4rjunc/opencourse-webapp/README.md

     create a button in admin panel which will sort the data from OpenCourseChoice Table and downloads a CSV file. 👍🏼 an upgradation to this saperate csv files download are per the requirement (using .zip) Fixing admin panel
-	Taking admin actions to react rather than django logins -->
+	Taking admin actions to react rather than django logins Add create user to admin panel
+-->